The sun radiates energy at the rate 3.8 x 10²⁶ W. The source of t... | Channels for Pearson+

 Textbook QuestionTextbook Question

 The sun radiates energy at the rate 3.8 x 10²⁶ W. The source of this energy is fusion, a nuclear reaction in which mass is transformed into energy.
-The mass of the sun is 2.0 x 10³⁰ kg. c.
-Fusion takes place in the core of a star, where the temperature and pressure are highest.
-A star like the sun can sustain fusion until it has transformed about 0.10% of its total mass into energy, then fusion ceases and the star slowly dies.
-Estimate the sun's lifetime, giving your answer in billions of years.
+The mass of the sun is 2.0 x 10³⁰ kg. b.
+What percent is this of the sun's total mass?

 4